Data-Driven Incremental GAS Certificate of Nonlinear Homogeneous Networks: A Scenario Approach with Noisy Data: Correctness Guarantees

-In the following section, we study the interconnected network and introduce a compositional framework based on small-gain reasoning for developing an incremental GAS certificate for the interconnected network based on $\delta$-ISS Lyapunov functions $\mathcal S_i$ for individual subsystems, which are derived from data.
+since the cumulative distribution function of the standard normal distribution approaches $1$ asymptotically and does not attain it at any finite argument.
+This example illustrates that, as the prescribed confidence level $\varkappa_i$ increases, the {overapproximation} radius $\mathcal{C}_i$ also increases, leading to a more conservative estimate of the Lipschitz constant $\mathscr{L}_i^{\hat f}$, as expected.
+Nevertheless, the role of the standard error $\aleph_i$ in the fitted location parameter (set to $1$ in this example) in Step~20 of Algorithm~\ref{Alg:1} is equally important, as smaller values of this error can still moderate the {overapproximation} radius $\mathcal{C}_i$ even for high confidence levels $\varkappa_i$.
+We highlight that collecting more data for estimating the Lipschitz constant can potentially reduce the value of the standard error $\aleph_i$. $\square$ \end{remark}} In the following section, we study the interconnected network and introduce a compositional framework based on small-gain reasoning for developing an incremental GAS certificate for the interconnected network based on $\delta$-ISS Lyapunov functions $\mathcal S_i$ for individual subsystems, which are derived from data.